sdmx-twg/semver/README.md

 ## Changes since SDMX 3.0 guidance

-The following sections have been update based on changes to the SDMX standard

 The following sections have been update based on changes to the SDMX standard:

 * [Categorisation](./Artefact%20Specific%20Recommendations/Artefacts%20with%20Fixed%20Versions/Categorisation.md)